2024ecbhumikamc-del/lab-1/README.md

 3.**DC Analysis**: Set up the circuit as per the circuit diagram with proper connections ensuring valid circuit for further analysis.
 Apply the DC voltage of Vdd=2V and Vgs = 0.9 V .
 Go to simulate option in the tab and edit simulation command, click on DC analysis and press ok.(.op) Click on Run in the tab menu to get the DC operating point ,Vout and Id.

-4.**Transfer characteristics**:Transfer characteristics depict how the drain current (Id) varies with the gate-to-source voltage (Vgs).It's ltspice command is ".dc V2 0 2" Common-Source NMOS Amplifier: DC Voltage Transfer Characteristic (VTC).Now Run to see the response of drain current.
+4.**Transfer characteristics**: Transfer characteristics depict how the drain current (Id) varies with the gate-to-source voltage (Vgs).It's ltspice command is ".dc V2 0 2" Common-Source NMOS Amplifier: DC Voltage Transfer Characteristic (VTC).Now Run to see the response of drain current.

 5.**Transient Analysis:** Apply a sine wave input of Vgs=0.9V with an amplitude of 10mV and frequency of 1kHz by going to advanced menu in the voltage setting option.go to simulate option in tab ,edit simulation command , click on transient analysis and give the stop time as 5m and click ok.
 Now Run to visualise the response of the circuit to a time varying signal.